logicmagix/XTide86/README.md

 - chmod +x install.sh
 - ./install.com
 - All alias logic is handled by install.sh so that --update remains functional.
 Simply run xtide86 --update from anywhere and use either xtide86 or tide42 to launch.
 - Added global `set noswapfile` to prevent swap creation on startup
 - Re-enabled swapfile only for non-NERDTree buffers via BufWinEnter autocmd
 - Eliminated rare `.swp` file generation in terminal sessions
 - Optional: silently delete swapfiles via SwapExists to suppress flash warnings
 - If you have not already done so, please run git pull within your repo directory, or simply re clone to update to the new stable release 1.2.0.
 Going forward, the method of updating will be to simply use the flag --update

-This resolves the last recurring UX bug for 1.2.0 stable.

-05.30.25 tide42 now includes multi system support (Debian, Arch, MacOS) a man page and automated updating from anywhere! (not just the repo directory)

 **Version:** `v1.2.0`
 >**New in v1.2.0:** - Functionality to yank text from any buffer (IPython, TermiC, Terminal) and append to file editor for easy notes.